Department of Trade and Industry (Philippines)

+The Department of Trade and Industry (DTI; Kagawaran ng Kalakalan at Industriya) is the executive department of the Philippine government responsible for the advancement, promotion, governance, regulation, management and growth of industry and trade.

 Department Order No. 19-18, s.
 2019, laid out the organizational structure of the department into the following functional groups: Competitiveness and Innovation Group (CIG); Consumer Protection Group (CPG); Industry Development and Trade Policy Group (IDTPG); Management Services Group (MSG); Regional Operations Group (ROG); and the Trade Promotions Group (TPG).

-Its hierarchical organization include 27 foreign trade service posts, 17 regional offices (including Negros Island Region), 87 provincial/city/area offices, 12 bureaus, 4 attached agencies, 7 attached corporations, and 8 services offices.
+Its hierarchical organization includes 27 foreign trade service posts, 17 regional offices (including Negros Island Region), 87 provincial/city/area offices, 12 bureaus, 4 attached agencies, 7 attached corporations, and 8 services offices.

 The department is headed by a Secretary (equivalent to Minister) and assisted by Undersecretaries (equivalent to Deputy Minister) which take charge of certain sub-department each, and Assistant Secretaries which serve as specialized assistants of the Secretary.

 History

 Department of Commerce and Police

 On September 6, 1901, the Philippine Commission established the Department of Commerce (and Police) of the Insular Government.
-William Cameron Forbes future Governor-General of the Philippines served as its commissioner from 1904 through 1908.
+Luke Edward Wright was its first commissioner from 1901 to 1904.
+He was succeeded by William Cameron Forbes, future Governor-General of the Philippines, who served as its commissioner from 1904 through 1909.

+Department of Commerce and Communications

+After the Philippine Commission was abolished, the Department of Commerce and Police was reorganized as the Department of Commerce and Communications, enacted by the Philippine Legislature in November 1916 and became fully effective on January 15, 1917.
+Dionisio Jakosalem was appointed as the department's secretary and Cayetano Lavadia as its undersecretary.